Does My Teen Have a Mental Health Disorder? Know the Signs

 Left untreated, the ultimate costs of teen mental health problems to our society are staggering.

-- 50% of all lifetime cases of mental illness begin by age 14 and 75% by age 24.
+- 50% of all lifetime cases of mental illness begin by age 14 and 75% begin by age 24.

 - The average delay between onset of symptoms and intervention is 8-10 years.